Best Braided Fishing Line for Bass and Inshore 2026: Power Pro vs Sufix 832 vs Daiwa J-Braid

 Real failure starts where the line attaches to your leader.
 After enough retie cycles, the first 6 to 10 feet of braid is microfractured from cinched knots.
 You can extend the life of a spool by trimming back 20 feet and re-tying every two months on a heavily fished rod.
 When you have trimmed back 50 yards and a fresh knot still feels wrong, the spool is done.

-Most braid I run gets one full season on a freshwater bass reel and about 9 months on an inshore spinning reel.
+A spool of braid typically gets one full season on a freshwater bass reel and about nine months on an inshore spinning reel.
 Saltwater is harder on it than freshwater no matter what the spec sheet claims.

 Is braid worth it over fluorocarbon or mono for bass?